LearnersGuild/curriculum-app/modules/Digging-Deeper-Into-JavaScript/README.md

 - Can describe what the `this` operator is in JavaScript
 - Can show at least three ways to declare what `this` will be when calling a function in JavaScript
 - Can describe what a "higher order function" is in JavaScript
-- Can write and example of a "higher order function" is in JavaScript
+- Can write an example of a "higher order function" in JavaScript
 - Can describe the differences between `bind`, `call`, `apply` in JavaScript
 - Can describe what a pure JavaScript function is